 But did it?
-Is that the most reasonable hypothesis?
+Is copying the most reasonable explanation and hypothesis?

 - Levitating and Live Your Life are in the same key — B minor.
-When played back-to-back this is definitely striking, especially to the layperson, but musicologically speaking key is usually not very significant.
+When played back-to-back this is definitely striking to the layperson, but musicologically speaking what key a song is in is usually not very significant.
 It’s not nothing, and in court, for a jury?
 It could play huge.
 But it shouldn’t.

-- Harmonically speaking, Levitating (in its entirety) and Live Your Life (at least in its choruses) are built upon very similar though not identical two-measure long four-chord progressions.
-Only the respective fourth chords are different as you’ll see in a sec, and those are the least impactful of the four chords.
-If I swapped them out for each other, you’d hardly notice.
-So they’re pretty alike.
+- Harmonically speaking, Levitating (in its entirety) and Live Your Life (at least in its choruses) are built upon very similar, though not identical two-measure long four-chord progressions.
+Only the respective fourth chords are different, as you’ll see in a sec, and of the four chords in the progression the fourth and last chords are probably the least impactful of the four chords.
+If swapped them out for each other, you’d hardly notice.
+So the chords are pretty alike.
 But chord progressions too, famously, are generally not very protectable, unless they’re novel which these aren’t.
 This too though is not nothing.
-Here are the chord names.
-We can look at them as simple triads.
-Levitating changes from E minor to B minor in the second measure, and Live You Life just stays on Em for the whole four beats.
+Here are the chord names, looking at them as simple triads.
+Levitating changes from E minor to B minor in the second measure, and Live Your Life just stays on Em for the whole four beats.
 That’s the difference.